funktionale-programmierung/bob2015/2017/en/cfp.md

 BOB has [Speaker Grants](speaker-grants.html) available to support speakers from groups under-represented in technology.
-We specifically seek women speakers and speakers who not be able to attend the conference for financial reasons.
+We specifically seek women speakers and speakers who are not be able to attend the conference for financial reasons.
 Details are [here](speaker-grants.html).